-If your child has been displaying symptoms that are in line with the autism spectrum, getting a detailed assessment and diagnosis can help you understand the severity of the condition and plan for the next steps in terms of obtaining the right care and support for them and the whole family.
+If your child has been displaying symptoms that are in line with the autism spectrum, for example on this online children’s autism test, getting a detailed assessment and diagnosis can help you understand the severity of the condition and plan for the next steps in terms of obtaining the right care and support for them and the whole family.

 Understanding The Child Autism Assessment Process

 The autism spectrum is complex and symptoms cannot be determined by your child completing a single, straightforward test.
 For this reason, child autism assessments typically involve a series of evaluations and tests performed by multidisciplinary teams or specialists during 2-3 appointments.

 Most assessments involve direct interactions between the mental health professional and your child, typically structured in the form of play-based assessment procedures referred to as an Autism Diagnostic Observation Schedule (ADOS).
 Some assessments may require your child to complete cognitive, or ‘thinking skill’ tests.

 A comprehensive developmental evaluation process is performed by a developmental pediatrician, child psychologist, speech-language pathologist, or occupational therapist.
 The process involves observation, structured tests and you will also be required to fill out questionnaires and provide required inputs regarding your child’s behaviour and development.

 While different mental health professionals use a variety of assessment tools and techniques, the guidelines laid out by The National Autism Plan for Children specifies that the autism assessment for children should include:

 - Reports from all relevant settings, such as your child’s school, or nursery